iwoodu/off-the-chains-scorecard-api/README.md

 > mvn package

 ### How to Run
 The jar includes a Tomcat server to host the API and exposes it on port 8081 by default.

-> java -jar off-the-chains-scorecard-api.jar
+> java -jar off-the-chains-scorecard-api-2.2.3.RELEASE.jar

 ### Creating a Scorecard Template
 **POST** http://\<host>:\<port>/scorecards/templates